probonomalum/unobtrousive/README.md

 All the other pages, like tags, authors and categories, are not reachable form the current layout.

-This is the very first release, there are for sure bugs and still a lot to do.
+This is the very first release, with maybe bugs and still a lot to do.
+You can see a sample page [here](http://probonomalum.github.com "Unobtrousive demo blog").